 7. It can lower your anxiety levels

 If you find yourself becoming anxious, short-tempered, or easily distracted in social situations, it could be a sign that you could benefit from some time alone.
 All the benefits of solitude – like better creativity and productivity – can help you reset so that you are better able to enjoy the company of others when you get back out there.
-If you are considering working with a therapist online to help deal with anxiety or other mental health issues, check out BetterHelp.
-They employ over 25,000 licensed therapists and can help you find one who matches your needs and preferences.
+They employ over 30,000 licensed therapists and can help you find one who matches your needs and preferences.

 8. It helps regulate your emotions